ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Iron.md

   ![](images/selector_plugin_demo.gif)
 </figure>

-In the GIF, it can be seen that there are two controller_ids namely, FollowPath and HighSpeedFollowPath.
+In the GIF, it can be seen that there are two controller_ids namely, *FollowPath* and *HighSpeedFollowPath*.
 By default, the one defined in the Behavior tree is utilized.

-In this case, the FollowPath is the default controller_id.
+In this case, the *FollowPath* is the default controller_id.
 The difference between the two controller_ids is that HighSpeedFollowPath has a higher max velocity compared to the FollowPath.
 This difference can be well noted in the GIF.

 !!! warning "Attention"